rachellesg/rently/README.md

 # RENTLY Front End Task

 This is my submission for the Rently Front End Task.
+The task is to implement an inventory list for apartments.

+## Requirements

+- There will be an apartment list
+- Each apartment has one inventory list
+- Users can create or update list
+- They will select an item from the dropdown list and add quantities
+- User can add a maximum of 20 items
+- User can preview the list without editing
+- User can then approve and the list will be saved

 ## Technologies Used